Resume for Carpenter

 Carpenter – ABC Construction Company | January 2015 – Present

-- Custom built and installed cabinets for residential customers Working closely with designers to bring their ideas to reality.
+- Constructed and installed custom cabinets for residential clients, working closely with designers to bring their ideas to life.

-Each job description should be listed with reverse chronological order starting with the most recent position.
+Each job description should be listed by reverse order of chronological sequence, beginning with the most recent job.

 5. Education

 Then, list your academic background in relation to carpentry.
-Include the name of your school, the degree or diploma earned (if relevant) as well as the year of your completion.
+Include the name of your institution, degree/diploma obtained (if applicable) and the year of your completion.

 Example: